 NOTE: This track is being redeveloped.
 Today you will find more architecture style challenges being run as proof of concepts in the Code track.

-This contest asks competitors to define the technical approach to implement the requirements.
-The output is a technical architecture document and finalized plan for assembly contests.
+This challenge type asks competitors to define the technical approach to implement the requirements.
+The output is a technical architecture document and sometimes a functional proof of concept.

-These challenge types cover the bulk of our competitive development challenges.
-Participants are asked to implement code to match the stated requirements and the results are reviewed by members of the Topcoder Review Board.
-The Topcoder forums are used to flush out requirements between the challenge manager and the community members.
+The Code challenge type covers the bulk of our competitive development challenges.
+Participants are asked to implement code to match the stated requirements and the results are reviewed by members of the Topcoder Review Board as well as automated reviews in some cases.
+The Topcoder forums are used to discuss requirements.

-First2Finish is a race to develop the code as fast as possible while maintaining high quality.
+First2Finish is a race to complete a task as fast as possible while maintaining high quality in accordance with the specification.
+It can be used for any type of work that is needed.
 Unlike other Topcoder competitions, an F2F ends as soon as a participant submits and passes review.
 Review will occur as soon as a submission occurs.
-If a submission fails review, the next submitter will be reviewed, if a submission passes review, the challenge ends and other submissions will NOT be reviewed.
+If a submission fails review, the next submitter will be reviewed.
+If a submission passes review, the challenge ends and other submissions will NOT be reviewed.
 If a participant re-submits before a review occurs, their previous submission is removed from the queue and their new submission enters the back of the queue.

 A list of issues is opened up to competitors and they fix them as rapidly as they can.
 The goal here is to expose the issues list to the community and let them jump in and fix as many as they can.
 Each issue is reviewed and closed independently.